JanikMartens/WiG/README.md

+This is for all people who kept getting annoyed because you could'nt get the exact package name for the winget install command.
+This allows you to search for packages and install it.

 This script provides an interactive command-line interface for searching and installing Windows packages using `winget`.
 It leverages fuzzy searching to match user queries against a pre-built package index stored in MessagePack files.